flyingkukri/countexex/README.md

 ```bash
 make -j${NUMBER_OF_CORES}
 ```
 if you have multiple cores and at least *8GB* of memory.

+In order to be able to debug the system, set the option *STORM_DEVELOPER* to *ON* in *countexex/storm/CMakeLists.txt*.
+If you want to use the Gurobi solver that is not shipped with Storm, you need to additionally enable *STORM_USE_GUROBI* and set the path in *GUROBI_ROOT*.
+Thereafter, execute make.

 ## Running